 Where does the funding for the stipend come from?

-The award was seeded and underwritten by the Discount Foundation to Neighborhood Funders Group for this program before it closed down.
-Additional funding was provided by several FJE members, including the Ford Foundation, the Solidago Foundation and Unitarian Universalist Veatch Program at Shelter Rock.
+The award was seeded and underwritten by the Discount Foundation to Neighborhood Funders Group for this program before the foundation closed down.
+Additional funding was provided by several Neighborhood Funders Group members, including the Ford Foundation, the Solidago Foundation, and Unitarian Universalist Veatch Program at Shelter Rock.

 What is the nomination process?

 The award nomination process involves an online application.
 The award program’s Selection Committee reviews applications and selects the final winner.
-This committee includes diverse representatives from nonprofit and philanthropic organizations and members of the former Discount Foundation Board of Directors.
+This committee includes diverse representatives and members of the Neighborhood Funders Group and Jobs with Justice Education Fund.